 The Bastille Day parties that I most enjoy are served “Apéro” style.
 Lay out all the food on big platters on the table and let your guests pick at what they like as they mix and mingle.

-I like to make skewers with cherry tomatoes, bocconcini and basil leaves.
+A simple and tasty finger food is mini Caprese skewers with cherry tomatoes, bocconcini and basil leaves.
 Take a toothpick, stick each one on et voilà!

 Salade Niçoise : La classique!
 The true Niçoise is simply mixed greens with tomatoes, hard boiled eggs and olives, topped with tuna or anchovies.
 The culinary guild of Nice adds radishes, purple artichokes, basil, green onions, bell peppers and garlic in their traditional version.